unkiwii/eros/README.md

 int aVeriLongVariableName = func(aVeriLongVariableName);
 ```

-Bacause that pieces of code always brought pain to me and are just to difficult to debug, a definition without an initialization will be illegal.
+Bacause pieces of code like those brought pain to me and are just to difficult to debug, a definition without an initialization will be illegal.
 For more details see **Variables** in the code examples below.

 ## Nice to have